amyrold/LongReads2/README.md

 # LongReads2

 ## Project Origin
-This project is a complete architectural redesign of the original [LongReads](https://github.com/amyrold/LongReads) bioinformatics pipeline, originally developed in collaboration with Aaron Myrold, Niru Shanbhag, Asad Shahzad, and Japani Doan.
+This project is a complete architectural redesign of the original [LongReads](https://github.com/amyrold/LongReads) bioinformatics pipeline, originally developed in collaboration with Niru Shanbhag, Asad Shahzad, and Japani Doan.
 The original collaborative version remains available for reference.
-LongReads2 represents a modern reimplementation using current best practices in bioinformatics workflow management.
+LongReads2 represents a seperate implementation using current best practices in bioinformatics workflow management.

 ## Description
 LongReads2 is a Nextflow-based bioinformatics pipeline that compares the variation of the 16S rRNA region within and between strains of a specified bacterial species.
 Based on a user-specified genome, LongReads2 downloads metadata and filters to genomes sequenced using Long Read technology (PacBio and Oxford Nanopore).
 It then analyzes and visualizes the intra-genomic and inter-genomic variation of the different 16S regions seen in each genome.